Interfiber/Interfiber/README.md

 ![](https://github-profile-trophy.vercel.app/?username=Interfiber)
 ## About
 I am Interfiber, Heres some things to know about me
-- 🔭 I’m currently working on [waffle](https://github.com/Interfiber/waffle) and sometimes [mountain](https://github.com/Interfiber/mountain)
+- 🔭 I’m currently working on [waffle](https://github.com/Interfiber/waffle) and a personal game project thats not currently on github
 - 🌱 I’m currently learning about how to use Vagrant
 - 👯 I’m looking to collaborate with other rust programmers
 - 💻 I really like automating things